 It's really important that you do not skip the psyllium husk powder as it's the most important ingredient of this psyllium husk tortillas recipe.
 You will not be able to sub it for xanthan gum, or more eggs.

-Psyllium is my favourite low carb binder as you can make so many goodies with it.
-From keto cinnamon rolls, low carb buns, or even keto chocolate cake, psyllium husk powder is one handy keto item to have in your pantry.
+Psyllium is my favorite low-carb binder as you can make so many goodies with it.
+From low carb naan, keto cinnamon rolls, low carb buns, keto pizza crust or even keto chocolate cake, psyllium husk powder is one handy keto item to have in your pantry.
 Get the psyllium husk powder here.

 Making keto tortillas can seem a tad bit challenging, but it doesn't have to be!
 This recipe is incredibly easy to make and I'll guide you step by step!